diegobarbosa/notes/csharp.md

 ```

 ## C# Modifiers
+- readonly: Read-only members can be assigned only during declaration or in a class constructor.
+No other means of changing or assigning a value to that member are permitted.
 - internal: Allows access only within files in the same .NET assembly
 - extern: Used to indicate that the method has been declared and implemented externally.
 You might use this with imported DLLs or external assemblies.